hputnam/Acclim_Dynamics/Statistical-methods.md

 ## Next Steps

 - Look at Chris Wall's physiotype paper to see if that would be best to represent timepoints?
-- Troubleshoot Bleaching score transformations
-- Troubleshoot BW transformations
-- Revisit/double check outliers for all univariate measurements
-- Think about what else we could normalize to?
-- Troubleshoot GAM models
 - Check literature for all variable values
 - Physiological variability
+- Parse hobo logger times
+- Apex continuous data
+- Plot thermal history of Hawaii buoy, Degree Heating Weeks

 Meeting with Ariana on Monday the 22nd 12 pm EST.
+- GAM vs GLMM models
+- How to pick outliers
+- Bleaching or BW transformations
+- Other things to normalize to